All Episodes

 It's just a really hard time to have to be diverted by people making false, inaccurate, malicious, slanderous, and buttheaded statements.

-But he did it, and so there's the collective reality, and I'm going to have to deal with it.
+And so there's the collective reality, and I'm going to have to deal with it.

-Alright, so that's that's the woo-woo stuff.
+All right, so that's the woo-woo stuff.

 That's as much as I'm going to do now.

-The one last housekeeping item.
+One last housekeeping item.

 My particular product that I'm going to be bringing out sometime soon won't be in individual packages.

-This is the product that I developed based on the specimen specimen plants coming out of the desert that I got from the guy in China some time back.
+This is the product that I developed based on the specimen plants coming out of the desert that I got from the guy in China some time back.

 The issue is that the material is hydrophilic.